Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 CIBC Credit Cards

-The Canadian Imperial Bank of Commerce (CIBC) offers a range of credit cards to suit a variety of lifestyle needs and spending habits.
-From cashback rewards cards to business and student cards, there are plenty of different choices.
-Depending on the credit card you select, you may be offered a range of rewards including points per dollar spent, low interest rates, zero annual fees, complimentary perks and a host of other rewards.
+The Canadian Imperial Bank of Commerce (CIBC) offers a range of credit cards from cash back rewards cards to business and student cards.
+Rewards including points per dollar spent, low interest rates, zero annual fees, complimentary perks and more.

-Our guide covers the different types of CIBC credit cards offered, as well as the features and benefits of all those cards.
-Learn about the eligibility requirements, as well as how to apply for a CIBC credit card.
-Finally, we cover some of the most frequently asked questions when it comes to CIBC credit cards.
+Our guide covers the different types of offered, as well as the features and benefits of all those cards.
+We walk through different types of CIBC credit cards including eligibility requirements and how to apply.
+We also answer some of the most commonly asked questions about CIBC credit cards.

 - Travel rewards credit cards